psu-epl/EPL-RFID/README.md

 Bad things happen when you are following the wrong path...

-You can verify your path by typing "echo $PATH"
+Focus your chi using "echo $PATH"

-Code victoriously brave warrior!
+Code to victory brave warrior!